stefanov-sm/pg_services/README.md

 ## Server deployment on node.js and PostgreSQL
 - Download ***pg_services***;
-- Make a base folder for the server, `d:\NodeJS files\test` in the example below;
+- Make a base folder for the server (`d:\NodeJS files\test` in the example below);
 - Extract the ***pg_services*** files and folders into it;
+- Modify `include/db.connection.config`
-- Either modify `include/db.connection.config` or delete it and set environment variables to [connect](https://node-postgres.com/features/connecting) to your PostgreSQL database;
+- - or rename/remove it and set environment variables to [connect](https://node-postgres.com/features/connecting) to your PostgreSQL database;
-- Either create an activity log database table (see `config/log.table.sql`) and modify `config/logger.sql.config` accordingly (see below) or rename/remove `config/logger.sql.config` to disable activity logging;
+- Create an activity log database table (see `config/log.table.sql`) and modify `config/logger.sql.config` accordingly
+- - or rename/remove `config/logger.sql.config` to disable activity logging;
 - From the command line run `node path_to/pg_services.js port_to_listen`;
 - `port_to_listen` is optional, default 880.

-- Folder contents and structure
+Folder contents and structure
 ```text
 <base folder> (d:\NodeJS files\test)
              ├file 'pg_servces.js'